 If the flow is 3-dimensional, the following are the signs representing each axis of the flow:

-- kx = Horizontal permeability in the direction of x-axis.
+• kx = Horizontal permeability in the direction of the x-axis.

-- ky = Horizontal permeability in the direction of y-axis.
+• ky = Horizontal permeability in the direction of the y-axis.

-- kz = vertical permeability in the direction of z-axis.
+• kz = vertical permeability in the direction of the z-axis.

-kx and ky are showing the permeabilities of the parallel bedding of rock pore spaces while the kz is showing the perpendicular permeability of a vertical bedding plane.
-There is a lot of variation between vertical permeability and horizontal permeability and this variation of permeabilities along different planes is called “Anisotropy”.
-This concept is significantly important when dealing with reservoir modelling.
-In which most of the time values of kx and ky are quite close to one another; however, the values of kz differ from them significantly.
+kx and ky show the permeabilities of the parallel bedding of rock pore spaces, while kz shows the perpendicular permeability of a vertical bedding plane.
+There is a lot of variation between vertical permeability and horizontal permeability, and this variation of permeabilities along different planes is called “Anisotropy”.
+This concept is significantly important when dealing with reservoir modeling.
+Most of the time, the values of kx and ky are quite close to one another; however, the values of kz differ significantly.

 Average Permeability:

-When dealing with a reservoir having different layers of formation each layer having a different value of absolute permeability.
-Then the value of the permeability must be averaged so that it should represent the permeability of the whole reservoir.
-There are two different types of methods to calculate average permeability named as thickness-weight average method and geometric mean method.
+When dealing with a reservoir having different layers of formation, each layer has a different value of absolute permeability.
+Then, the value of the permeability must be averaged so that it should represent the permeability of the whole reservoir.
+There are two different types of methods to calculate average permeability: the thickness-weight average method and the geometric mean method.

 Thickness-weight average method: